huggingface/hub-docs/docs/hub/model-card-annotated.md

 * **Language(s)** [NLP]: `language`

-_Use this field when the system is a natural language processing system._
+_Use this field when the system uses or processes natural (human) language._